 In May 2016 we carried out an endline with our first two groups of women and we were pleased with the impact the project had made.
 In September 2016 we expanded the Women of Dignity Alliance with two new groups.
 This grassroots project, facilitated and owned by its participants, is going from strength to strength.

-Read a new article published in the Financial Times exploring how our work is giving a voice to Accra’s unheard sex workers.
+Read a recent article published in the Financial Times exploring how our work is giving a voice to Accra’s unheard sex workers.